signalfx/splunk-otel-go/instrumentation/github.com/jackc/pgx/splunkpgx/README.md

 ## Getting Started

-This package is design to be a drop-in replacement for the existing use of the `pgx` package when it is used in conjuction with the `database/sql` package.
+This package is design to be a drop-in replacement for the existing use of the `pgx` package when it is used in conjunction with the `database/sql` package.
 The blank identified imports of that package can be replaced with this package, and the standard library `sql.Open` function can be replaced with the equivalent `Open` from `splunksql`.